 What’s the penalty?

-Hang on to your hats – the maximum penalty for organizations in beach of the GDPR is up to 4% of total annual global revenue (not profits, not just revenue from Europe), or 20 million Euros.
+Hang on to your hats – the maximum penalty for organizations in breach of the GDPR is up to 4% of total annual global revenue (not profits, not just revenue from Europe), or 20 million Euros.

 Scary huh?
 Companies can be fined 2% of global revenues just for not having proper records in place for how data is collected and processed.
+UpCounsel shared some cases of privacy breaches where fines could cost up to $600m!

 Don’t panic, keep reading.